deepworks-net/webdna-odbc-docs/Linux/MSSQL.md

 ```
 <b>OR</b>

-manually add value '/usr/lib64/libodbc.so' the SQLLibraryPath preference in your webdna preferences like so (with a tab inbetween!):
+manually add the value '/usr/lib64/libodbc.so' the SQLLibraryPath preference in your webdna preferences like so (with a tab inbetween!):
 ```FILE
 SQLLibraryPath	/usr/lib64/libodbc.so
 ```